-Understanding Your Financial Aid Award Letter: The funds outlined in the financial aid award letter are based on enrollment of 12 units for the Fall Semester and 12 units for the Spring Semester).
-If a student registers for fewer units or receives additional funding from outside sources, the financial aid award will be adjusted.
+Understanding Your Financial Aid Award Letter: The funds outlined in the financial aid award letter are usually based on enrollment of 12 units for the Fall Semester and 12 units for the Spring Semester.
+If a student registers for fewer units the financial aid award will be adjusted.
 The number of units in which a student is enrolled on the day following the published last day to add or drop a class, will be used as the official enrollment date for financial aid purposes.
 If the total amount of financial aid awarded exceeds the cost of attendance (COA), the financial aid awards will be reduced so that the total aid does not exceed the COA.